Harold Grinspoon

 Harold Grinspoon (born July 27, 1929) is an American real estate developer and philanthropist.
 He is the founder of Aspen Square Management, but is perhaps even more widely known for his philanthropic flagship PJ Library.
-In 2015, Grinspoon and wife Diane Troderman signed The Giving Pledge, and joined a growing list of leading philanthropists who have made a commitment to dedicate at least 50% of their wealth to philanthropy.
+In 2015, Grinspoon and his wife Diane Troderman signed The Giving Pledge, to dedicate at least 50% of their wealth to philanthropy.

 Early life

 Grinspoon grew up in the Auburndale section of Newton, Massachusetts.
 He is the son of Simon Grinspoon and Sally Rose, first and second-generation Jewish immigrants from Russia, one of five children, including Martin, Lenore, Lester Grinspoon, and Kenneth.

 After graduating high school, Grinspoon attended Marlboro College in Vermont, though he never graduated.
 To pay for tuition, he spent his summers working on an ice cream truck.
 His first entrepreneurial pursuit was at Marlboro; he purchased a used Maytag washer, and operated a coin-operated laundry machine in the basement of the college.
 He left Marlboro after 2 ½ years at the age of 21 to manage a fleet of ice cream trucks for Howard Johnson's, but was soon drafted into active duty in the Navy.